-English and Professional Writing B.L.S.
+English and Professional Writing BLS

 The Department of English, Writing & Journalism seeks to enlarge and refine the imaginative intelligence of its students—to enrich their intellectual lives as well as to help them develop their professional ones.
 The disciplined study of both literature and professional writing and speaking provides the means to those ends.
 Although the variety of the curriculum makes possible a student-determined emphasis on one or the other of these concentrations, the program requires competence in both.
 The English major offers both a humane and a liberalizing experience, while at the same time making available to its students the opportunity to acquire and practice the skills in professional writing and speaking that will enhance their careers.

 The General Education Program (GEP) at Saint Joseph’s University involves a distinctive liberal arts education in the Jesuit, Catholic tradition.
 General education is essential to the University’s mission, providing all students with the broad knowledge, essential skills, appreciation of diversity, and ethically informed perspective needed by those who would aspire to be “men and women for others.”
 The GEP ensures mastery of skills required for further study, exposes students to the principal achievements and problems of the major fields of human learning, and introduces them to new disciplines that they may or may not wish to pursue.
-The Major Concentration component gives depth in a particular field and is thus a preparation for an effective career or for graduate study in that field.
+The Major component gives depth in a particular field and is thus a preparation for an effective career or for graduate study in that field.
 Free or general electives allow students to pursue interests, explore new fields, or to continue concentration in their major.

 Signature Core